brmayes/nightshift-docs/README.md

 ![passoff note](imgs/passoff.png)

 Just include what went into print that day, what is left in the `Weekend` column of the trello and if there are any small notes, include those, too.
 For example, if someone missed moving a graphic to published, just update the card with the correct information, move it to the bin and make a note so they know.
+4. Announce that you're on your way out.
+Generally just dropping a note in the `#graphics-team` channel saying that graphics is going offline for the evening is all that takes.

-Head home and, if you feel so inclined, stay on call for emergencies.
+Head home and, if you feel so inclined, stay on call for last minute changes and emergencies.

 **When do I fully sign off?** 11:30pm is a safe bet.
 It's late but it's nice to commute home then take a look at slack one more time before you fully sign off to make sure nothing's exploded.
 Finally,  call it a night.